The Green Building

 The award-winning project The Green Building in Louisville, KY opened in the Fall of 2008 in the East Market District, the heart of NuLu, Louisville's arts district.

 Renovation of the 119 year old masonry structure, a former dry goods store, was commenced by owners Augusta and Gill Holland in spring 2007 when they decided to become the first commercial building in Louisville KY to go for LEED platinum certification (the US Green Building Council's designation of a sustainable building).
 Intent upon rescuing the building from decades of misuse, the project included resuscitating the structural masonry shell and infusing it with a modern core, including a 40 foot high lobby, expansive natural lighting, eco-friendly materials, and renewable energy systems, as well as extensive solar power, geothermal wells, and recycled denim insulation.
 The Green Building is home to The Green Building Gallery, Edj Analytics and Galaxie, event spaces, and an indoor-outdoor courtyard.
-The Green Building was most recently home to SonaBLAST!
-Records, Holland Brown Books, and The Group Entertainment, and now houses Edj Analytics and SuperFanU.

 Click here to listen to an interview with The Green Building's architect, Doug Pierson of (fer) studio.